easmsm/emilystewartkukwa_portfolio/README.md

-In the future, the images under the My Work section will represent deployed applications that I want to showcase in my portfolio.
+In addition to the link to a team Movie Finder project, in the future, the images under the My Work section will represent deployed applications that I want to showcase in my portfolio.
 For now, the images link to a placeholder which is this project on GitHub pages